 - Make a date paste using 1/2 lbs. of dates.
 Place them in a pot with 3/4 cup of water and 1 tbsp of ground cinnamon.
 Bring to a boil and simmer for 5 minutes.

 - Remove from the heat and add 1/4 cup of butter.
 Puree the dates into a smooth paste, which can be spread evenly on the rolled out cinnamon bun dough.
 It’s a bit goopy so, roll carefully.

 - Follow the rest of the recipe directions as written and enjoy your low sugar cinnamon bun!

 Gluten Free Sourdough Cinnamon Buns

-Using a gluten free sourdough starter helps to make a rich, chewy and delicious gluten free cinnamon bun.
+Using a gluten-free sourdough starter helps to make a rich, chewy and delicious gluten-free cinnamon bun.
 These buns are delicious for breakfast, brunch or snack.
-See the notes at the bottom of the recipe if you want to make these cinnamon bun even healthier by omitting the sugar.
+See the section above if you want to make these cinnamon buns even healthier by omitting the sugar.